duckdb/pg_duckdb/docs/types.md

 ### `duckdb.json`

-The `duckdb.json` type is used as arguments to DuckDB its JSON function.
-The reason for this type to exist is so that these functions can take values of `json`, `jsonb` and `duckdb.unresolved_type`.
+The `duckdb.json` type is used as arguments to DuckDB JSON functions.
+This type exists so that these functions can take values of `json`, `jsonb` and `duckdb.unresolved_type`.